The 20 Best Cerebral Amyloid Angiopathy Doctors Near Me in Maryland, US

 Offers Telehealth

 1988-1992, Assistant Professor, Department of Pharmacology, Semmelweis Medical University, Budapest, Hungary.
 1992-1996, Instructor, Department of Anesthesiology and Critical Care Medicine, Johns Hopkins University School of Medicine, Baltimore, MD.
 2001-2014, Assistant Professor, Division of Geriatric Medicine and Gerontology, Johns Hopkins University School of Medicine, Baltimore, MD.
 2012-2014, Assistant Professor, Department of Neurology, Johns Hopkins University School of Medicine, Baltimore, MD.
 2014-present, Associate Professor, Division of Geriatric Medicine and Gerontology, Johns Hopkins University School of Medicine, Baltimore, MD.
 2014-present, Department of Neurology, Johns Hopkins University School of Medicine, Baltimore, MD.
 Dr. Yasar is rated as an Experienced provider by MediFind in the treatment of Cerebral Amyloid Angiopathy.
-Her top areas of expertise are Normal Pressure Hydrocephalus, Congenital Cardiovascular Shunt, Dementia, and Alzheimer's Disease.
+She is also highly rated in 6 other conditions, according to our data.
+Her clinical expertise encompasses Normal Pressure Hydrocephalus, Congenital Cardiovascular Shunt, Dementia, and Alzheimer's Disease.
+Dr. Yasar is board certified in American Board Of Internal Medicine.

 Experienced in Cerebral Amyloid Angiopathy